Contact your MP

 I am writing to express my concern about Australia’s current war powers which allow the Prime Minister or the Executive to authorise military action overseas without consulting Parliament.

 I believe it is wrong for one person, or a small group of ministers, to have the final say on such a momentous decision.

 I am asking you to consider reform so that the Parliament is assigned this power and a full debate is undertaken before our troops are sent into international armed conflict.

 All our elected MPs and Senators should be involved so that we have full transparency and democracy.

-Under the current reform models being put forward the Government would still have the authority to deploy troops without parliamentary approval in the event of an emergency or a direct attack on Australia.
+The reforms very widely supported by civil society, and which I support, would still allow for the Government to deploy troops without parliamentary approval in the event of an emergency or a direct attack on Australia.

 I believe that a requirement for parliamentary authorisation of future overseas wars will lead to more sound decision making and accountability on this vital issue.